appsquickly/typhoon/README.md

 _Sure, you could patch out the singleton with a mock or a stub, but this requires peeking inside the code to find the dependencies.
 Besides taking time that could be better spent else-where, this ends up becoming "glass-box" testing as opposed to "black-box" testing.
-Isn't it better to be able to test the external interface to a class, without having worry about what's going on inside?
-And you have to remember un-patching it again at the end of the test-case or risk strange breakages to other tests, where its difficult to pin-point where the real problem is._ . .
+Isn't it better to be able to test the external interface to a class, without having worry about what's going on inside? _And_ you have to remember un-patch again at the end of the test-case or risk strange breakages to other tests, where its difficult to pin-point what the real problem is might be._ . .

 . . .
 So with dependency injection, rather than having objects make their own collaborators, we have them supplied to the class instance via an initializer or property setter.